 → All five videos can be found on our video series page.

-- The Sexual Abuse Help Portal is a service provided by the Independent Commissioner on Child Sexual Abuse.
+- The Sexual Abuse Help Portal is a service of the Independent Commissioner on Child Sexual Abuse.
 It offers a lot of information on the topic and helps to find help and counseling services locally - but also online or by phone.

 - Nummer gegen Kummer e.V. offers anonymous and free telephone counseling for children, adolescents and parents.
-Children and adolescents can also contact the em@il counseling of the "Nummer gegen Kummer" (number against sorrow).
+Children and adolescents can also contact the round-the-clock em@il counseling of the "Nummer gegen Kummer" (number against sorrow) around the clock.

 - youth.support is an advice and help service for children aged 12 and over and young people.

-- JUUUPORT is a nationwide advice platform where young people can help each other if they have problems on or with the Internet.
+- JUUUPORT is a nationwide counseling platform where young people help each other when they have problems on or with the Internet.
 Whether cyberbullying, rip-offs, data security or technology - young people canask questions about all web topics at www.juuuport.de.

 - Anyone affected by cybergrooming can report these assaults to ZEBRA .
 The report is checked by the Media Authority NRW and forwarded to the Central and Contact Point Cybercrime North Rhine-Westphalia.
 For educational professionals, there is a handout on the reporting form.